 Candidates choosing an AMES dissertation (rather than a Theology and Religion thesis) will be subject to the same structure and deadlines as other Sanskrit students within the Faculty.
-More information on the dissertation is available from the the Faculty's Handbooks page.
+More information on the dissertation is available in the BA Sanskrit handbook.